CarlSargunar/Umbraco-Docker-Workshop/0-Prerequisites.md

 ## Test your Docker installation

 It's important that your docker installation is working before you attend the workshop.
 We will do that by downloading and running a container image for SQL Server 2022, which will be used later in the workshop.
-This will also pre-cache the image on your comptuer so that it is available when we need it.
+This will also pre-cache the image on your computer so that it is available when we need it.

 **Note** : If you have SQL server running on your host machine, you will need to stop it before running the container, as it will use the same port (1433) as the container.